 All other XCell stealth phones do not have a Google software component by default.

-If the phone is connected to an external device other than the paired charger, a self-nuclear mechanism will be triggered and the motherboard will self-destruct.
+If the Stealth Phone is connected to an external device other than the paired charger, a self-nuclear mechanism will be triggered and the motherboard will self-destruct.
 There are no unlocking procedures.
 This can only be fixed by replacing the motherboard.

-When the self-nuke mechanism is triggered, the phone goes into protected mode (permanent boot loop): Bootloaders are deleted and the phone's motherboard discharges itself on the data lines with the first USB connection with 200 VDC.
+When the self-nuke mechanism is triggered, the Stealth Phone goes into protected mode (permanent boot loop): Bootloaders are deleted and the Stealth Phone’s motherboard discharges itself on the data lines with the first USB connection with 200 VDC.

 You can use a regular bootloader to change all of the software on your phone.
 By locking (encrypting) it, we are preventing others from doing this.
 Other means not only forensic examiners, but also the owner of the phone itself.
-In this way, we want to offer as little attack surface as possible to hackers / forensics who want to interfere with the phone for security reasons.
-We do not want customer-specific software to be installed that can degrade or even destroy the security of the phone.
+In this way, we want to offer as little attack surface as possible to hackers and forensics who want to interfere with the phone for security reasons.
+We do not want customer-specific software to be installed that can degrade or even destroy the security of the Stealth Phone.
 The phone keeps a read-only copy of the encryption key that blocks any firmware updates that could be aired by hackers or even intelligence agencies to gain access to your phone.
-The phone keeps a read-only copy of the manufacturer’s public key internally.
-This means that the phone gets the best of both worlds: it prevents users from uploading unsigned malicious changes to the phone, while allowing us to fix any software problems when we have the phone in our hands.
+The Stealth Phone keeps a read-only copy of the manufacturer’s public key internally.
+This means that the phone gets the best of both worlds: it prevents users from uploading unsigned malicious changes to the Stealth Phone, while allowing us to fix any software problems when we have the phone in our hands.

 With a signed firmware, our programmers can verify that the firmware has not been tampered with when a user asks for it.
 Thanks to the encryption, obfuscation and signature of the firmware, no extraction for further cloning or analysis of the device depth is possible.